Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 4. The Gallery of Battles

-Before photography and social media, memories were stored in pictures and, as Versailles liked to do everything in a big way, King Louis-Philippe had the idea in 1837 to build a huge gallery in the Palace to portray the great battles and achievements of the country throughout history.
-This gallery occupies practically the entire floor of the south wing of the palace and has become one of the obligatory stops of the visit.
+Before photography and social networks existed, memories were stored in pictures and, as Versailles liked to do everything in a big way, King Louis Philippe had the idea in 1837 to build a huge gallery in the Palace to portray the great battles and achievements of the country.
+This gallery, which you can access with your entrance to Versailles, occupies almost the entire floor of the south wing of the palace and has become one of the mandatory stops.

-• The Entry of Henry IV into Paris by François Gérard
+- *The entry of Henry IV in Paris by François Gérard.

 In these three rooms, you will have the opportunity to see the remains of a great project carried out by Louis-Philippe to reflect the great glories of France.
 His reign was very important for the Palace and you will quickly realize upon arrival that two major periods can be distinguished; that of the Royal Residence of the absolutist monarchies and that of the Museum of History.